 Get the players into the same room, whether it’s the operations manager, the warehouse manager, inventory manager, or customer service manager.
 Make sure the harshest critics on both sides of the fence are present.
 It’s critical that both sides see that the other is operating under certain constraints when it comes to issues.
 If orders are being filled incorrectly, it may be on the pickers – but could also be on the front office, or anywhere in-between.
 Make sure these issues are addressed together, not in silos.

 Ever see the show “Undercover Boss?”
 Anytime an executive is put into a warehousing or order picking role, he is shocked at the speed at which he’s expected to operate, the physical toll, and the difficulty of picking, packing, or shipping operations.
 These executives come away with a new appreciation for their warehouse employees.
 This lack of understanding isn’t limited only to senior management, and it’s important everyone involved understand the stress of the work.
 The reality of modern business is that the office staff sometimes doesn’t respect the warehouse staff.
 When office personnel unexpectedly schedule a truck into a tight window, and don’t know the havoc that can wreak in the receiving department, they need to understand what that can mean.

-A day (or even an afternoon) picking orders or unloading trucks can be an eye-opener that helps a college educated inventory manager understand that decisions have impact outside his or her computer screen; a sales or inventory transaction has many steps to make it work, and inefficiency that can be blamed on the warehouse staff can originate in the office.
+A day (or even an afternoon) picking orders or unloading trucks can be an eye-opener that helps a college educated inventory or order-entry manager understand that decisions have impact outside her computer screen; a sales or inventory transaction has many steps to make it work, and inefficiency that can be blamed on the warehouse staff can originate in the office.
 Conversely, warehouse personnel who understand the demands of order entry, inventory tracking, and dealing with customer service can get insight into their issues with warehouse operations.